TechLabs-Berlin/wt21-happy-cook/blogpost.md

 In the early weeks I had in mind that the IA should comply with the search engine standards so the user could interact intuitively.
 I applied Filtered View IA in my wireframes and prototypes, and after the big change in the layout due to the lack of data, the Detailed Recipe Page was transformed into an Overview Page with Dashboard Design IA.

-We decided as a team to create four main pages for the MVP: Home Page with Search Bar, Loading Page, Result Page and Overview Page.
+We decided as a team to create four main pages for the MVP: *Home Page* with Search Bar, *Loading Page*, *Result Page* and *Overview Page*.

 - Home Page and Result Page - Filtered View with cards displaying results.
 - Overview Page - Dashboard Design.